Operation Green Light

 SHINE A LIGHT OF GRATITUDE

 At Profinium, we proudly participate in Operation Green Light, a nationwide initiative that honors and supports our military veterans.
-By illuminating our bank branches with green lights during the week leading up to Veterans Day, we aim to send a clear message: our veterans are seen, appreciated, and supported.
+By illuminating our bank branches and homes with green lights during the week leading up to Veterans Day (November 4-11), we aim to send a clear message: our veterans are seen, appreciated, and supported.

 Why It Matters